Kinds of documents found in the board policy manual

 Other word processors may open Office documents, but the policy formatting might be displayed incorrectly.

-Policy On Line has been tested with a variety of mobile devices and appears to work normally in most instances.
-Known exceptions are:
+Policy On Line has been tested with a variety of mobile devices and appears to work normally in

 - Word documents.
 The Word documents available in Policy On Line contain advanced formatting that may not render well in a mobile context.
 For an exact image of a policy, use the PDF file instead.

 There are four tools for navigating the online policy manual: search, browse the sections' tables of contents, browse the topic index, and go to a policy code directly.